-- (a) Compliance with NSW 3.12.1.1 satisfies NSW P2.6.1(a) for thermal insulation and thermal breaks. - (b) NSW PART 3.12.1 only applies to thermal insulation in a Class 1 or 10 building where a development consent or complying development certificate specifies that the insulation is to be provided as part of the development. - (c) For alterations and additions, until 1 July 2006 when BASIX will apply, in addition to (a), the provision of insulation as part of the development may also be specified in an environmental planning instrument. - (d) In (a) and (b), development consent, complying development certificate, environmental planning instrument and development, have the meaning given to these terms by the Environmental Planning and Assessment Act 1979. - (e) The Deemed-to-Satisfy provisions of this Part for thermal breaks apply to all Class 1 buildings and Class 10a buildings with a conditioned space.
+- (a) Compliance with NSW 3.12.1.1 satisfies NSW P2.6.1(a) for thermal insulation and thermal breaks. - (b) NSW PART 3.12.1 only applies to thermal insulation in a Class 1 or 10 building where a development consent specifies that the insulation is to be provided as part of the development. - (c) In (b), the term development consent has the meaning given by the Environmental Planning and Assessment Act 1979. - (d) The Deemed-to-Satisfy provisions of this Part for thermal breaks apply to all Class 1 buildings and Class 10a buildings with a conditioned space.

-- (a) Thermal insulation in a building must comply with the national BCA provisions of 3.12.1.1. - (b) A thermal break must be provided between the external cladding and framing as follows- - (i) for a metal deck roof with metal purlins or metal rafters, to which the ceiling lining is fixed directly underneath, in accordance with national BCA provisions of 3.12.1.2.(d); and - (ii) for a metal framed wall that is required to achieve a total R-Value and has an external cladding of weatherboards, fibre cement sheeting or other materials of similar minimum thickness and R-Value, in accordance with national BCA provisions of 3.12.1.4(d).
+- (a) Thermal insulation in a building must comply with the national BCA provisions of 3.12.1.1. - (b) A thermal break must be provided between the external cladding and framing as follows- - (i) for a metal framed roof, in accordance with national BCA provisions of 3.12.1.2.(c); - (ii) for a metal framed wall, in accordance with national BCA provisions of 3.12.1.4(d).